General de Finetti type theorems in noncommutative probability: Main result

 where $W^*\{x_k|k\geq n\}$ is the WOT closure of the non-unital algebra generated by $\{x_k|k\geq n\}$.
 We call $\B$ the non-unital tail algebra of $\{x_i\}_{i\in\mathbb{N}}$.
-Unlike the proof of free and classical case, the coaction invariant condition for $\phi$ can be extended to the conditional expectation $E$ directly.
+Unlike the proof for free independence, the coaction invariant conditions for $\phi$ cannot be extended to the conditional expectation $E$ directly.
 Actually, we have a stronger statement.